abelph/abelph.github.io/index.md

 ![](https://abelph.github.io/photos/abelPhoto.jpeg)
 ## About Me

-I am a Master's student at the University of Texas at Austin completing my degree in Electrical and Computer Engineering.
+I am a Software Engineer at Raytheon Missiles & Defense.
+I was previously a Master's student at the University of Texas at Austin, where I completed my degree in Electrical and Computer Engineering.
 You can find my resume [here](https://abelph.github.io/pdfs/resume.pdf).

 ## Experience